 Just because your niche is a serious one, doesn’t necessarily mean humor is off-limits.
 Keep in mind that there are different types of humor and comedic styles.

 For business purposes, I would recommend staying away from dirty and political humor.
+My mother always told me to avoid talking about religion and politics.
+Boy, was she right, especially in today’s climate.
 If you offend your audience, it won’t endear them to your brand.

 Sometimes Humor is Needed